-3.1 Customs duties or tariffs
+2.1 Customs duties or tariffs

-Taxes on imports dictated by 'the Tariff' are set by the importing country or trade area (i.e., the EU).
+Taxes on imports as stipulated by 'the Tariff' are set by the importing country or trade area (that is, the EU).

-You can use the following options to mitigate paying tariffs on goods movements into NI.
+You can use the following options to mitigate paying tariffs on goods movements to NI.
 It is highly recommended you consider these options in the order listed below to avoid paying more than you need to.

-- Where the EU Common External Tariff is zero - The UK Internal Market Scheme (UKIMS) - Claiming preference of origin - Claiming a customs duty waiver (make sure you register for the HMRC Online Service before claiming) - Utilising procedure and additional procedure reliefs
+- Where the EU Common External Tariff is zero - The UK Internal Market Scheme (UKIMS) - Claiming preferential origin - Using procedure and additional procedure reliefs - Claiming a customs duty waiver (make sure you register for the HMRC Online Service before claiming)